 Crystal and Rob Waldron have spent more than 18 years making Club 519 a popular fixture in the Greenville, North Carolina bar scene, especially among locals who like to stop in after a long day at work.

 When the COVID-19 pandemic struck, North Carolina Governor Roy Cooper unilaterally declared a state of emergency that only he is authorized to end.
-The governor has since issued a hodgepodge of arbitrary directives, including an executive order that allows nearly every establishment that sells alcoholic beverages to remain open but that forces most private bars to remain closed.
+The governor issued a hodgepodge of arbitrary directives, including an executive order that allowed nearly every establishment that sells alcoholic beverages to remain open but that forces most private bars to remain closed.
 (In North Carolina, establishments that serve alcohol but not food are classified as “private bars.”)

 Although there is a role for the state to regulate for public health, government must act constitutionally.
 The legislature should be making the rules, and similar businesses should be treated similarly.